Political commentators say low personal polling will spell the end of Simon Bridges

 He said elections these days are contested along Presidential lines – major party leader versus major party leader.

-"Right now, there is no contest in terms of how the public sees Jacinda Ardern verses how they perceive Simon Bridges."
+"Right now, there is no contest in terms of how the public sees Jacinda Ardern versus how they perceive Simon Bridges."

 Thomas said National is beginning to look a bit like the 90s band Oasis, where the frontman is not really the star of the show – whereby Collins has overtaken Bridges in the preferred Prime Minister rankings.